magnate3/raspberry-pi-os-qemu/docs/lesson00/rpi-os.md

 export PATH="$(pwd)/aarch64-softmmu:${PATH}"
 ```

+If successful, this will result in QEMU executables in ./aarch64-softmmu/.
+The last line above adds the path to our search path.

+If you encounter compilation errors (e.g. unmet dependencies), make sure you run all `apt get` commands above.

-Try QEMU & check its version.
+Now try QEMU & check its version.
 The supported machines should include Rpi3

 ```
 $ qemu-system-aarch64  --version